xbreid/pixabay-feed/README.md

 Styles in this project are written in SASS using SCSS syntax.
 Implementation is handled by node-sass, and esbuild.
 BEM styling model was used.

+Some Styles exist in Material UI JSX styles as well.
+At the component level.

 ### Animations/Transitions

-All Animations and transitions are done through react-pose and pure SCSS.
+All Animations and transitions are done through Framer Motion and pure SCSS.

 ### Design

 I followed I very minimalist design approach.
 The site was styled mobile first, meaning media queries are done for tablet, desktop.
+Also used Material UI Design to help rapid prototype this project.

 ## ⚙️ Back-End Architecture
 <a name="back-end"/>